 If you are tempted to write to me to ask which diet to feed to your cat, please understand that no advice will be offered via email.
 If you wish to discuss your cat’s individual case, an appointment for a phone consultation can be set up but only after providing your cat’s medical records for my review.

 If you do not want to read this entire webpage, please at least scroll down to see Opie’s pictures.
 Opie is a very sweet, (previously dry food-fed) cat that suffered tremendously when his urethra became blocked in July 2008.
-He has been fine since his blockage and will always be maintained on canned food.
+He has been fine since his blockage and will always be maintained on canned food with added water.

 If your cat is a dry food ‘addict,’ please see Tips for Transitioning Dry Food Addicts to Canned Food.
 All cats can be switched to canned food if the caregiver is patient enough.